-With the 3D Model, identifying key elements and details in the project are easier, and are at no risk of artistic interpretation.
-At the same time, they have a big problem: It’s made with low poly buildings, trees, and people and .
-That makes the models very boring and simplistic at times, and fail to engage the target audience the rendering is trying to capture.
+With the 3D Model, identifying key elements and details in the project are easier, and is at no risk of artistic interpretation.
+At the same time, they have a big problem: It’s made with low poly buildings, trees, and people.
+That makes the models very boring and simplistic at times, and fails to engage the target audience the rendering is trying to capture.

 - Hyper-Realistic Renderings

-Speaking of hyper-realistic renderings, this is the last on our pick to the top 4 best rendering styles, and we saved the best for last.
-The hyper-realistic renderings create the details digitally, build the environments and the projects virtually, then create a picture with the finished building.
-It’s very similar to an actual photography of an actual building, and may even be mistaken by one.
+Speaking of hyper-realistic renderings, this is the last on our pick of the top 4 best rendering styles, and we saved the best for last.
+The hyper-realistic renderings create the details digitally, build the environments and the projects virtually, then create a picture of the finished building.
+It’s very similar to an actual photograph of an actual building, and may even be mistaken by one.
 With this style, even small details such as lighting and textures can be fully displayed for the target audience, which makes them even more appealing.

 Given the fact that hyper-realistic rendering is so powerful to accomplish any architecture designing, marketing, bidding, constructing, and selling/renting purpose, it’s critical knowing how to outsource a 3D rendering project effectively.

-The most easiest and safest way to get a hyper-realistic architectural rendering done is to find an architecture visualization company that good at it.
+The easiest and safest way to get a hyper-realistic architectural rendering done is to find an architectural visualization company that is good at it.
 A good architecture rendering company should meet the following requirements:

-1. Have years of 3D exterior rendering, interior rendering and aerial rendering experience of both commercial and residential buildings.
+1. Have years of 3D exterior rendering, interior rendering, and aerial rendering experience in both commercial and residential buildings.

 2. Have an updated rendering portfolio for your reference.

-3. Can have the rendering done perfectly with high quality and on time even with tight deadline.
+3. Can have the rendering done perfectly with high quality and on time even with tight deadlines.

-4. Can offer solution if the client don’t have a ready-to-use plan and elevation.
+4. Can offer a solution if the client doesn’t have a ready-to-use plan and elevation.

-Imagist3ds is one of the sophisticated 3D architectural rendering studio with 12 years of experience.
-Having served 283 clients around the world and bring to life 1,593 hyper-realistic rendering results for different buildings, such as hotels buffet, lobby, conference room, single-family home, office room, retail store interior/exterior, airport, school, library, themed-park, mansion, and exhibition hall, you name it.
+Imagist3ds is one of the sophisticated 3D architectural rendering studios with 12 years of experience.
+Having served 283 clients around the world and bring to life 1,593 hyper-realistic rendering results for different buildings, such as hotels buffet, lobbies, conference rooms, single-family homes, office rooms, retail store interiors/exteriors, airports, schools, libraries, themed-parks, mansions, and exhibition halls, you name it.
 If you have a project in hand that need photorealistic rendering, we are always ready for you.